hezean/sustc/README.md

 #### 3.1 Interactive shell

 You can test your services by typing commands in any sequence, with any data.
-Click the run button on the [main method](sustc-runner/src/main/java/io/sustc/Application.java) or run the Gradle task named `bootRun`.
+Run the Gradle task named **`bootRun`** to start the interactive shell.

 ```shell
 ./gradlew :sustc-runner:bootRun  # or simply   ./gradlew bootRun